Ruhshan/pl-assignment/README.md

 successful registration events to queue that later picked up by statistics module to update the cache.

 ### Statistics
 This is not directly accessible to user.
-It produces battery statistics throw rest apis.
+It exposes battery statistics by postcode range and aggregated staistics through REST endpoints.

 # Running The Project